hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 10. **`bb_ipcidr2asn`**
-The `bb_ipcidr2asn` function retrieves the Autonomous System Number (ASN) for a specified IP address or CIDR range.
-It accepts either a single input as an argument or multiple inputs from standard input, using the Whois service from Cymru to fetch data.
-The output is filtered to exclude warnings and headers, returning only the ASN, and for multiple inputs, the results are sorted and displayed uniquely.
+Retrieves the ASN for a specified CIDR block using the Cymru WHOIS service.

 ```sh
 bb_ipcidr2asn() {